The Ignorant Art School | Sit-in 1 | Ruth Ewan

 “As flowers turn toward the sun, by dint of a secret heliotropism the past strives to turn toward that sun which is rising in the sky of history.”
 (Walter Benjamin, Theses on the Philosophy of History IV, 1940)

 Ruth Ewan is an internationally celebrated artist whose research-led and critically engaged practice has drawn attention within contemporary art and socio-political history.
 Engaging with the circulation of radical ideas and social movements, her work explores the processes by which ideas take form and spread from individuals to society.

-Cooper Gallery would like to thank the following organisations for their support in realising the installation.
+Cooper Gallery would like to thank the following people and organisations for their support in realising the installation.

 - University of Dundee Botanic Garden

 - Flowers Vermilion, Glasgow